Brockville (Ontario) Drivers

 I am not yet eating at restaurants indoors.

-However much we wish it were otherwise, the news from experts (as opposed to politicians) is not good.
-From the CBC in early September:
+Continuing into November of 2022, and however much we might wish it otherwise, the news from experts (as opposed to politicians) is not good.
+Ask me for more detail if you wish (and if you have a few minutes).

 I don't want these drives to contribute to the problem, for society at large or for myself specifically.
 I'm still being very careful.
 The guidelines are minimums, the